-Adding symbols or icons into charts can help add to the visual representation, and make it easier to understand the data.
+Adding symbols or icons into charts can enhance the visual representation, and make it easier to understand the data.
 In this article, we are going to show you how to use symbols on charts in Excel.

 Adding symbols to Excel

-You need to open the Symbol dialog to see entire options and add what you need.
+You need to open the Symbol dialog to see available options and add what you need.

-- Start by selecting a cell you want to insert a symbol
+- Start by selecting the cell where you want to insert the symbol

 - Activate the Insert tab

 - Click on the Symbol icon in the section Symbols